FAO Food Price Index

 The FAO Food Price Index is a measure of the monthly change in international prices of a basket of food commodities.
 It consists of the average of five commodity group price indices, weighted with the average export shares of each of the groups for 2002-2004.

-Please note that this November 2013 release of the FAO Food Price Index (FFPI) will introduce a number of revisions to the way the FFPI is calculated, including changes to its commodity coverage.
+Please note that the November 2013 release of the FAO Food Price Index (FFPI) introduced a number of revisions to the way the FFPI is calculated, including changes to its commodity coverage.
 The changes introduced did not significantly alter the values of the series.
 The revised FFPI has also been extended back to 1961.

 For more detailed information (in all languages) please see the special feature article of the November 2013 issue of the Food Outlook.
 An expanded version of the article, which contains more technical background is available in English only.

 Release date: 06/03/2014